 Those of you who are particularly crafty will appreciate this beautiful cloth puzzle made with cloth material by Bliss Cocotte.

-There is a numerous creative ways using popsicle sticks to make puzzles for or with kids to learn numbers, alphabet.
+There is numerous creative way using popsicle sticks to do puzzles for or with kids to learn numbers, alphabet.
 For example, DIY Number Puzzle via Make, take and Teach.
-Also you can find great example here, here and here.
+Also, you can find great examples here, here, and here.

-Here is a great idea how to make a DIY puzzle with a picture from child’s favourite book.
+Here is a great idea of how to do a DIY puzzle with a picture from a child’s favorite book.

 Great suggestion from Nurture store: Make a hide and seek baby jigsaw.

 Here is a fun and gorgeous puzzle idea – Upcycled coffee can: Twisting puzzle via De tout et de rien: Activités pour le Préscolaire.Thank you for visiting.
 I would love to hear your thoughts!
 Feel free to leave your comment below.
 Please note that this post may contain affiliate links to products I use or recommend.